nickbrandt/GitLab/doc/integration/elasticsearch.md

 consider the [last resort to recreate the index from scratch](#last-resort-to-recreate-an-index).
-This may allow you to skip over the problem because a newly created index will skip all migrations as the index will be recreated with the correct up to date schema.
+This may allow you to skip over the problem because a newly created index will skip all migrations as the index will be recreated with the correct up-to-date schema.

 ### All migrations must be finished before doing a major upgrade